Abimael Guzmn, Leader of the Guerrilla Group That Terrorized Peru, Dies at 86 | ExBulletin

 In 1993, Mr. Guzmn appeared several times on Peruvian television and called on the Bright Way fighters to give up their weapons.
 Most did, and the rebellion faded.

-Manuel Rubn Abimael Guzmn Reynoso was born on December 3, 1934, in the town of Mollendo on the southern coast of Peru.
+Manuel Rubn Abimael Guzmn Reynoso was born on December 3, 1934, in the town of Mollendo, on the south coast of Peru.
 His father, who had six children with three wives, won a prize in the national lottery and sent him to a Roman Catholic high school and college.

 After earning degrees in law and philosophy, Mr. Guzmn joined the faculty at San Agustn National University in the mountain town of Arequipa.
 He became the director of his teacher training program, which attracted students from indigenous villages.